-The findings reported thus far, indicating combined effects of viewer- and object-based neglect, were achieved through the patients' copying of a single daisy that was misoriented to allow for the disambiguation of the different reference frames.
-In this second experiment, we also demonstrate how the combination of the different reference frames can determine the outcome of a figurecopying task.
-In this case, however, we use a more complex object as the target, in order to extend the account.
-The critical display is a double, connected daisy that has a more complicated hierarchical structure and, by virtue of this, allows us to observe the relative contribution of the viewer-based and object-based effects even when the stimulus remains upright.
-Figure 9A shows the two single unconnected daisies, whereas Figure 9B shows the double or connected daisy, made of the two single daisies.
-These displays are adapted from those used by Marshall and Halligan (1993), and their data and findings are reported below.
-Ignoring the left daisy in both the unconnected and the connected displays would be indicative of pure viewer-based neglect.
+Experiment 2: Neglect for hierarchically complex objects and computational implementation disambiguation of the different reference frames.
+In this second experiment, we also demonstrate how the combination of the different reference frames can determine the outcome of a figure-copying task.
+In this case, however, we use a more complex object as the target in order to extend the account.
+The critical display is a double, connected daisy that has more complicated hierarchical structure and, by virtue of this, allows us to observe the relative contribution of the viewer- and object-effects even when the stimulus remains upright.
+Figure 9b shows the double or connected daisy, made of two single unconnected daisies as shown in Figure 9a.
+These displays are adapted from those used by Marshall and Halligan (1993) and their data and findings are reported below.
+Ignoring the left daisy in both the connected and unconnected displays would be indicative of pure viewer-based neglect.
 In contrast, omitting the left half of each daisy in the unconnected case and the entire left daisy in the connected case (and possibly the petals on the left of the right daisy, depending on the hierarchy) would be consistent with object-based neglect.
-Of course, various mixtures of these different influences might also be observed, and we explore these different patterns both empirically and computationally.
+Of course, various mixtures of these different influences might also be observed and we explore these different patterns both empirically and computationally.